Updated on 16th September 2024

 What is a freight forwarder?

-A freight forwarder is a company that provides specialised transportation services of goods.
+As outlined above, a freight forwarder is a company that provides specialised transportation services for goods.
 They work on behalf of importers and/or exporters.

 Freight forwarders’ services can include shipment coordination, logistics, booking cargo space, rate negotiation and documentation preparation.

-Many importers choose a freight forwarder with extensive customs clearance experience and who can arrange the process of moving goods into Australia smoothly.
+Should you engage one?
+For many importers choosing a freight forwarder with extensive customs clearance experience can make the process of arranging the moving of goods into Australia smooth.

 When it comes to global trade, importing/exporting between countries and a free trade agreement, the role of a freight forwarder can be critical.

-If you are looking to import some goods from China, you need to be aware of the costs involved and how it will impact your cash flow.
+If you are planning on importing goods from China, you need to be aware of the costs involved and how it will impact your cash flow.
 Once you have placed an order with a manufacturer, your capital can be tied up for several weeks until your goods arrive at port and clear customs.

-ScotPac offers a range of Trade Finance solutions to help you access the funding you need to increase your buying power and negotiate a discounted bulk price with manufacturers.
-We can provide a cash injection that enables you to boost your stock inventory without suffering from a cash flow gap while you wait for goods to arrive.
+Our lending specialists offer a range of Trade Finance solutions to help you access the funding you need to increase your buying power and negotiate a discounted bulk price with manufacturers.
+We can provide a cash injection that enables you to boost your stock inventory without experiencing a cash flow gap while you wait for goods to arrive.

 To find out more about our Trade Finance solutions, give us a call today.